ethanhjennings/GravSim/README.md

 Running the project:
 -------------------
-*As an applet in your browser: go to http://ethanhjennings.github.io/GravSim/ *As an application: run the command: java -jar GravSimApplication.jar or double click on the jar file directly for windows.
+* <b>As an applet in your browser:</b> go to http://ethanhjennings.github.io/GravSim/
+* <b>As an application: run the command:</b> java -jar GravSimApplication.jar or double click on the jar file directly for windows.